SMLC-NYSBC/TARDIS/README.md

                                   [default: 128]

   -rt, --rotate BOOLEAN           If True, during CNN prediction image is
-                                  rotate 4x by 90 degrees.This will increase
-                                  prediction time 4x.
-However may lead to more cleaneroutput.
+                                  rotated 4x by 90 degrees.
+This will increase prediction time 4x.
+However, may lead to more cleaner output.
                                   [default: True]

   -ct, --cnn_threshold FLOAT      Threshold used for CNN prediction.